luslab/MLehealth/README.md

 Plots a line graph showing C-index performance of random forests depending on ``mtry`` and ``nsplit`` in the large dataset.

+#### calibration-plots.R

+Plots two example calibration curves to show how the calibration score is calculated.
+The basis of Fig. 2 in the paper.

 #### cohort-tables.R

-Prints a number of summary statistics used for Table 1 in the paper.
+Prints a number of summary statistics used for Table 2 in the paper.

 #### explore-dataset.R